 13. What happened at and after the baptism?

-Jesus was baptized by his cousin John, who was said to prepare the world for Jesus and to have the spirit and power of Elijah.
+Jesus got baptized by his cousin John, who was preparing the world for Jesus and to have Elijah’s spirit and power.
 When John baptized Jesus, the Holy Spirit descended on him like a dove, and God called Jesus his beloved son.
 Jesus then went into the wilderness where he got unsuccessfully tempted by Satan for 40 days.
 Only then did he start his ministry.

 Then Jesus came from Galilee to the Jordan to be baptized by John.
 But John tried to deter him, saying, “I need to be baptized by you, and do you come to me?”
 Jesus replied, “Let it be so now; it is proper for us to do this to fulfill all righteousness.”
 Then John consented.
 As soon as Jesus was baptized, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”
 (Matthew 3:13-17, NIV)

 14. What is the Sermon on the Mount?

 Jesus told us about the kingdom of God and how we should live in a series of teachings (Matthew 5-7) that included the Beatitudes showcasing what kind of people find favor with God.
 Other lessons include these themes: Salt and light, the fulfillment of the law, murder, adultery, divorce, oaths, eye for an eye, love for enemies, giving to the needy, fasting, treasures in heaven, do not worry, judging others, as well as ask, seek, and knock.
 Moreover, they also contain topics about the narrow and wide gates, true and false prophets, true and false disciples, and the wise and foolish builders, and the Lord’s prayer.